iLightzZ/binary-to-decimal/README.md

-# Project Description
+# Binary to decimal
 Date: 11/11/2020<br>
-Description: This project receives an integer from the user and converts it into a binary number
+Description: This project receives a binary number from the user and converts it into a decimal number